alberand/Blog/content/hc-05_connect_to_linux.md

     Echoing every received character.
 CTRL-D to stop it.
 ```

-Try to open serial monitor on this port and communicate with device:
+Try to open serial monitor on the `rfcomm` port and send something to the device:

 ```console
     $ pio device monitor -p /dev/rfcomm0 -b 115200